 The best views

 If you are a fan of castles and stories of wars, battles, betrayals and warring kingdoms I am sure that Scotland will be proving to be an ideal place for your vacation.
-It is true that Edinburgh Castle is one of the most important and best preserved fortresses you will see in the country, but it is not the only one.
+It is true that Edinburgh Castle is one of the most important and best preserved fortresses you can see in the country, but it is not the only one.